Summer Safety Tips

 Sun and Heat Safety

-For more safety tips check out this link from the American Academy of Pediatrics.
+Here are more safety tips from the American Academy of Pediatrics.